Governor Babatunde Raji Fashola over

 of a handful of igbo destitutes, that many of us from west of the River Niger took issue with.
 Fashola and

-others have said publiclly that it is ”absurd” and ”insulting” for anyone to call Lagos state ”no-man’s land”
+others have said publiclly that it is ”absurd” and ”

 and that is good enough for me.
 As long as he did not apologise for saying that